 This will take way longer than if I just did it myself.

 They’ll just squabble over turns while they’re at the counter.

 I’d really just like the chance to do something without them.

 I can do it better.

-And I’m not saying this in a judgy way.
-I’m saying this because these are exactly the things that run through my head when I consider letting my kids get involved in cooking.
+If so, you’re not alone.
+Trust me, these are all things that have run through my head when I considered letting my kids get involved in cooking.